Feeds:

 Read Full Post »

-This is outdated information from 2012.
-To view up-to-date information for 2013, please click here.
+This post contains outdated information from 2012.
+To view up-to-date information for 2014, please visit CAP Tulsa’s website or check out our 2014 Tax post for more resources.

 It is that time of year again!
 CAP’s free tax preparation program is in full swing at three sites across Tulsa.
 Families who make $50,000 or less are eligible for free tax preparation with our IRS-certified volunteers.
 In addition to free tax preparation services two sites, Exchange Center and Pine & Lewis BOK, have checking and savings account enrollment available, which will help you receive your refund faster than using a paper check.
 Oklahoma’s Promise enrollment and US Savings Bonds are available at all the CAP tax sites listed below.